The life of a medieval knight and the clothing he wore were governed by a certain set of rules and Codes.

-While the Code of Chivalry governed his personal behaviour on the battlefield and in life, there were other rules that were applicable to a medieval knights clothing and traveling style also.
+While the Code of Chivalry governed his personal behavior on the battlefield and in life, there were other rules that were applicable to a medieval knight’s clothing and traveling style also.

 There was a difference in the clothing that a medieval knight wore in battle and in normal life.
 The clothing a medieval knight wore in daily life was less formal than the clothing worn during tournaments and battles.

-For instance, medieval knights used a certain kind of chain mail shirt which was known as “hauberk” which was somewhat similar to the Clothing that Roman Soldiers used to wear during earlier ancient times.
+For instance, medieval knights used a certain kind of chain mail shirt which was known as “hauberk” which was somewhat similar to the clothing that Roman Soldiers used to wear during earlier ancient times.

 Various parts of the amour included the Sabatons which covered the feet and consisted of riveted iron plates, Greaves for the protection of calf and ankles, Poleyns for the protection of knee caps, Cuisses for the protection of thighs, and Spurs which were attached to the heel of the foot and were used to spur the horse on in the battlefield.

-Gloves and metal coverings for head were also used during the tournaments just like in battle.
+Gloves and metal coverings for the head were also used during the tournaments just like in battle.
 Thus there was very little difference between the medieval knight clothing in tournaments and during battles.

-Medieval knights clothing was an essential element of the life of a medieval knight and distinguished him from common soldiers.
-During battles, in addition to the medieval knights clothing, the coat of arms of the knight was also on show.
+Medieval knights’ clothing was an essential element of the life of a medieval knight and distinguished him from common soldiers.
+During battles, in addition to the medieval knights’ clothing, the coat of arms of the knight was also on show.

-Towards the end of Medieval times and the start of the renaissance period there was a decline in medieval knights, the discovery of new weapons such as cannons and gunpowder served to make the medieval knight obsolete and the need for medieval knights and medieval knights clothing eventually came to an end.
+Towards the end of Medieval times and the start of the renaissance period, there was a decline in medieval knights, the discovery of new weapons such as cannons and gunpowder served to make the medieval knight obsolete and the need for medieval knights and medieval knight’s clothing eventually came to an end.